-(a) If a defendant is found in this State to be liable for punitive damages and has previously been determined to be liable for punitive damages under a final judgment, the defendant, [pursuant to the rules of civil procedure for filing a motion for new trial][before entry of judgment], may move the court to determine whether the liability for the punitive damages awarded arose out of the same act or course of conduct and, if so, whether the defendant is entitled to have the award in the pending case reduced.
-If the court determines that an award of punitive damages in the pending case is unfairly duplicative, it shall reduce the award accordingly.

-(b) If more than one final judgment awarding punitive damages is entered against a defendant and one or more of the judgments is sought to be enforced against the defendant in this State, the defendant may petition a court of competent jurisdiction in this State to determine how much, if any, of the amount of punitive damages previously paid by the defendant to satisfy one or more of the judgments unfairly duplicates an award of punitive damages in the judgment sought to be enforced because the awards were based on the same act or course of conduct.
-If the court determines that the judgments contain awards of punitive damages that are unfairly duplicative, it shall credit any judgment sought to be enforced in this State with any amount previously paid by the defendant which the court finds to be unfairly duplicative.
+- (a) If a defendant is found in this State to be liable for punitive damages and has previously been found liable for punitive damages, the defendant, before entry of judgment, may move the court to determine whether the liability for the punitive damages awarded arose out of the same act or course of conduct and, if so, whether the defendant is entitled to have the award in the pending case reduced.
+If the court determines that an award of punitive damages in the pending case is unfairly duplicative, it shall reduce the award accordingly. - (b) If more than one judgment awarding punitive damages is entered against a defendant and one or more of the judgments is sought to be enforced against the defendant in this State, the defendant may petition a court of competent jurisdiction in this State to determine how much, if any, of the amount of punitive damages previously paid by the defendant to satisfy one or more of the judgments unfairly duplicates an award of punitive damages in the judgment sought to be enforced because the awards were based on the same act or course of conduct.
+If the court determines that the judgments contain awards of punitive damages that are unfairly duplicative, it shall credit any judgment sought to be enforced in this State with any amount previously paid by the defendant which the court finds to be unfair.

-(c) In determining whether a reduction under subsection (a) or credit under subsection (b) should be granted, the court shall consider the bases of liability for the punitive damages awarded, the purposes for which the awards were made, how the awards were determined or calculated, whether the defendant has already disgorged any unwarranted economic gain for which it was held liable under Section 6(b), and any other evidence offered by the parties relevant to the issue of whether the petitioner is being subjected to unfair duplicative awards of punitive damages.
+- (c) In determining whether a reduction under subsection (a) or credit under subsection (b) should be granted, the court shall consider the bases of liability for the punitive damages awarded, the purposes for which the awards were made, how the awards were determined or calculated, and any other evidence offered by the parties relevant to the issue of whether the petitioner is being subjected to unfair duplicative awards of punitive damages.
 The court shall make and enter in the record its findings and the basis for its decision.
 The action of the court may be reviewed on appeal [pursuant to appellate rules of procedure].
-If the appellate court determines that the decision of the trial court to award a reduction or credit or deny a reduction or credit is clearly erroneous in light of the record, it shall reverse the decision of the trial court and enter such other orders as are fair and just under the circumstances.

-(d) The court may stay entry of judgment or execution on the portion of a judgment sought to be enforced to collect punitive damages pending a hearing on a motion under this section and enter any other orders to avoid prejudice or unnecessary cost or delay while the hearing is pending.
-The court for a reasonable time, and subject to any other condition imposed by the court, may also stay process to collect an award of punitive damages pending resolution of a trial or appeal of one or more other actions seeking punitive damages if a prima facie showing is made that another action involves the same act or course of conduct that gave rise to the punitive damages awarded in the judgment sought to be enforced.
+If the appellate court determines that the findings or basis for decision of the trial court is clearly erroneous in light of the record, it shall reverse the decision of the trial court and enter such other orders as are fair and just under the circumstances. - (d) The court may stay entry of judgment or execution on the portion of a judgment sought to be enforced to collect punitive damages pending a hearing on a motion under this section and enter any other orders to avoid prejudice or unnecessary cost or delay while the hearing is pending.
+The court for a reasonable time may also stay process to collect an award of punitive damages pending resolution of an appeal [or trial] of one or more other actions seeking punitive damages if a prima facie showing is made that another action involves the same act or course of conduct that gave rise to the punitive damages awarded in the judgment sought to be enforced.